Create an APIMExtensionPolicy

 View Apigee Edge documentation.

-This page describes how to modify the Google Kubernetes Engine (GKE) Gateway running in your cluster to apply Apigee API management policies using Apigee APIM Operator for Kubernetes.
+This page describes how to create an APIMExtensionPolicy to create the required traffic extension on the Google Kubernetes Engine (GKE) Gateway running in your cluster.

 Before you begin

-Before you begin this task, make sure to complete the following steps:
+Before you begin this task, complete the following steps:

 Required roles

-If you assigned the required roles to your service account as described in Install the Apigee APIM Operator for Kubernetes , no additional IAM roles or permissions are required to complete these tasks.
+If you assign the required roles to your service account as described in Install the Apigee Operator for Kubernetes , no additional IAM roles or permissions are required to complete these tasks.

 You can choose to authorize actions on resources in your Google Kubernetes Engine cluster using the built-in role-based access control (RBAC) mechanism in Kubernetes.
 For more information, see Authorize actions in clusters using role-based access control .

-In this step, you will define the APIM Extension policy and apply it to the GKE Gateway running in your cluster.
+In this step, create the APIMExtensionPolicy and apply it to the GKE Gateway running in your cluster.
 This policy governs all traffic going through the Gateway and its associated HTTPRoutes , operating similarly to a flowhook at the environment level in Apigee today.

 1. Create a new file named global-ext-lb1-apim-policy.yaml in the apim namespace.